 As Jesus is watching this He describes it as “satan (their adversary), falling from heaven like lightning.”
 If you remember the words of the seventy two as they returned, they said “even the demons are subject to us IN YOUR NAME.”
 Subject, again, beneath us.

 These seventy two went out and took the Gentiles adversaries, their sicknesses, and brought them from the high place (heaven) to be subjected to them, or under their feet (earth).
-What an amazing showing of God’s goodness, love and power.
+What an amazing showing of God’s goodness, God’s love and His power.

 This is something I believe that we still have the power to do today.
 Jesus is the same yesterday, today and forever.
 If He was healing in the New Covenant back then, He certainly can still heal today.